 To get the Wise card, you have to order it through their website or mobile application.

 You need to provide your name and address and wait for the verification.
-You may also need to pay a minimal fee for it.

-You can double-check their site and see if there are specific terms applied to your country regarding the shipment.
+Double-check their site and see if there are specific terms applied to your country regarding the shipment.

 Finally, you need to activate your Wise card once you receive it.